Winding up petition

 It is worth bearing in mind that:

-- Any actual recovery may not cover your outlay even if you succeed
+- Any actual recovery may not cover your outlay on legal costs even if you succeed

-- Your opponent may be ordered to make a payment, but may fail to d so.
+- Your opponent may be ordered to make a payment, but may fail to do so.
 That will leave you to consider enforcement action, which we will advise on if necessary

 - Your opponent may appeal any outcome